-Perhaps the largest benefit of joining Alpha Sigma Kappa - Women in Technical Studies is the sisterhood.
+Perhaps the largest benefit of joining Alpha Sigma Kappa - Women in Technical Studies is the siblinghood.
 Having sisters to act as mentors and friends can be both rewarding and fun.
-We hold sisterhood events throughout the semester, such as going to an apple orchard, making tie-dye t-shirts, or having a bonfire.
+We hold siblinghood events throughout the semester, such as going to an apple orchard, making tie-dye t-shirts, or having a bonfire.
 On top of that, there is always someone there to grab lunch or coffee with.
-Sisters of Alpha Sigma Kappa become life long friends and stay in touch years after they graduate.
+Siblings of Alpha Sigma Kappa become life long friends and stay in touch years after they graduate.
 They've been bridesmaids, godparents, and most of all - best friends.

-Outside of academics, Candidates receive a Big Sister to help her learn about the sorority and begin to understand her role in it.
-Big Sisters, along with all the other members, provide help and guidance in every aspect of a sister's life - family, friends, school, jobs.
+Outside of academics, Candidates receive a Big to help them learn about the sorority and begin to understand their role in it.
+Bigs, along with all the other members, provide help and guidance in every aspect of a sibling's life - family, friends, school, jobs.

 "I love being a part of ASK because I get to be around amazing women in STEM fields, be more involved in the community, and support philanthropic causes."